2025 CONCERTS & Workshops

 FRIDAY 6TH JUNE, 7.30PM - UNIVERSITY CONCERT HALL

-M'ANAM are delighted to be returning to Limerick for the first time since their debut performance there in 2018.
-Since then, they have travelled across the world and created a unique ethos that puts them among the most innovative male voice groups in the world.
+M'ANAM’s triumphant return to Limerick Sings for the first time since their debut performance there in 2018.
+Since then, they have travelled across the world and created a unique ethos that puts them among the most innovative male voice groups

 M'ANAM ("My Soul" in the Irish language), is an eight voice group of men based in Iceland and Ireland that combines the shared heritages of these two ancient cultures.